1 in 3 adults in the workforce are in the age group of 18 to34, making millennials the largest generation today.

-Know your target audience.
+Know your nonprofit organization’s target audience.
 Find out where their attention goes, how much they spend time on what channel, and what kind of content they consume.
 Social media is an obvious channel.
-However, you can further narrow that down to either Instagram or Youtube, simply by looking at your engagement metrics.
+However, you can further narrow that down to either Instagram or Youtube, simply by looking at your donor engagement metrics.

 b) Ask them for suggestions

-Your presence across various channels and engagement efforts will get you audience’s attention.
+Your presence across various channels and engagement efforts will get your audience’s attention.
 However, to truly stand out, you can approach them for suggestions (on fundraising).
 This has two advantages.
 First, it will give you more ideas to execute for your organization.
 Secondly, it will also help you understand your audience better and thus connect better with them.

 Invest in good fundraising tools